brlndtech/Add-Users-Automatically-Into-ADDS/README.md

 ## Recommandation

 WARNING ! <br>
 If you choose the option 2), **be noticed that you should add other cities than Paris,Lyon,Marseille and other services than Info,Compta,Juridique.**

-For example :

-Sites : Amsterdam,Londres,Bruxelles <br>
-Services : Computer,Accountance,Juridical

-note : If you run the program several time, you should remplace user-random.csv, if you meet strange errors ... #PowerShellHasBeenCodedBySysAdmins ...
 If you have a problem with the script, don't hesitate to run again the inital script from the github depot, and open an <a href="https://github.com/brlndtech/add-random-users-into-your-adds/issues" >issue. </a>

 #### <center>Brlndtech &copy; 2020</center>